Bulldozer Accidents

 Some of the typical injuries caused due to bulldozer accidents may include:

-A defective bulldozer could cause the heavy machine to malfunction while the equipment is in operation.
+A defective bulldozer could cause the heavy machine to malfunction while the equipment operates.
 Sometimes a faulty bulldozer could mean that some vital safety component is missing or something essential that helps the machine move and do work.
 Common causes of a faulty bulldozer may include:

 • Fault in the design or manufacture of the machine